rabbitfriend/job_postings/Open/DataScientist_2019.md

 As a Data Scientist, you will able to:

-* collaborate directly with clients to identify anlytical needs and methods
+* collaborate directly with clients to identify analytical needs and methods
 * develop or extend existing mathematical models for ecological data
 * write code to prepare, manipulate, analyze, and visualize data
 * support data-driven decision making in conservation management